How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 • the type of metal

-• intricacy of the style of the original ring
+• the intricacy of the style of the original ring

 jewelry pliers and the diamond on the table

-Special tools, although they may be common for experts, are needed to remove diamonds from its setting.
-Before removing a diamond from ring, it is common to use the following proper tools for removal:
+Special tools, although they may be common for experts, are needed to remove diamonds from their setting.
+Before removing a diamond from the ring, it is common to use the following proper tools for removal:

 • jewelry pliers